-After completing his studies in HTS Car Engineering, Leon has been working for many years at a major manufacturer of turbos and is therefore further specialized in engines and their development projects in the automotive industry.
+After completing his education Automotive Engineering, Leon has been working for many years at a major manufacturer of turbo’s and is therefore further specialized in engines and their development projects in the automotive industry.

 There are even rumors that in addition to his very first car (Fiat 850) and CX Prestige, he has a DS21IE with turbo …

-Jan has been working on cars since he was a boy.
+Jan has been working on cars since he was a young boy.
 His first car was a 2CV, cheap and easy to maintain.
-During his studies, friends found him when their 2CV had problems.
+During his studies, friends new were to find him when their 2CV had problems.

-In 1971 he got his first Citroën Traction Avant from France and after that several restoration projects were followed, including TA, Panhard, DS and 2CV.
+In 1971 he imported his first Citroën Traction Avant from France and after that several restoration projects were followed, including TA, Panhard, DS and 2CV.

-In the eighties he wrote articles and gave presentations about the electrical installation of the car.
+In the eighties he wrote articles and gave presentations about the electrical section of the car.

 He currently has two 2CVs, a DS19A, and does the maintenance of his son’s CX.

-Jan studied HTS electrical engineering and has worked in the IT world, among other things.
+Jan studied Electrical Engineering and has worked in the IT world, among other things.

-Eric was originally technically skilled and worked for many years at different levels and in different roles in the printer world.
-The last years in a role where sharing technical knowledge was one of the main tasks.
+Eric was originally technically skilled and worked for many years at different levels and in different roles in the printing industry.
+The last years in a role where sharing technical knowledge was one of his main responsabilities.

-Experience with internal combustion engines started with a motorcycle purchased for fl700.
-This was further developed after the purchase of the world famous Toyota Hilux under Topgear enthusiasts.
+Experience with internal combustion engines started with a motorcycle purchased for fl700,-.
+This was further developed after the purchase of the world famous Toyota Hilux, well known at Topgear fans.
 This has served him on many Sahara journeys and has been used for a trans-Africa journey to Cape Town.

 All repairs and adjustments en route have been a good learning experience for Eric.